Great Locations for your Family Photo Session

 Where did you meet?
 If you’re married or engaged, where did that happen?
 Is there somewhere you visit regularly as a family – a holiday location maybe?
 All of these could be location options for you.
 I’ve done family shoots at the parents’ wedding venue (check in advance if this is OK), at grandparents’ homes, even on the coast at people’s holiday homes.
 Photographs are all about memories and experiences and keeping it personal may mean the resulting images hold more sentimental value.

-If you really can’t think of anywhere, here’s a few ideas from me…
+Here’s a few ideas from me…

 Arley Arboretum, Bewdley